 A qualified income trust may be spent only by the trustee in accordance with both the trust agreement and Medicaid rules.
 The bulk of the trust will go to the nursing home or assisted living facility (to pay for the resident’s share of the facility cost) and any spousal income share.
 For people receiving care at home, there is more flexibility in how a qualified income trust can be spent.
 Still, a qualified income trust must follow detailed rules to avoid Medicaid disqualification.
 Any remainder left in the QIT account when you die is paid to Medicaid.

 In most situations a family member such as a spouse, child or sibling will serve as trustee.
 The trustee may be entitled to a small fee, but in many cases no fee will be available.

-FriedmanLaw can help you qualify for long term care Medicaid with a Miller trust.
+FriedmanLaw can help you qualify for long term care Medicaid with a QIT / Miller trust.

 Because Miller trusts replaced the Medically Needy Medicaid program for long term care, you no longer can apply for Medically Needy Medicaid to fund long term care in New Jersey.
 However, folks who already received Medically Needy benefits before December 2014 are “grandfathered” and continue to receive Medically Needy benefits and do not need a Miller trust.

 However, if you lose eligibility for Medically Needy and then re-apply to Medicaid, you probably will have to use a Miller trust.